Infinite-Nomic/Infinite-Nomic/round6/rules.md

 Other parts of this rule or other rules notwithstanding, no player may gain points in any way while in debt.

 # 5. Dad coin
-Dad Coin is the the currency of this round.
+Dad Coin is the currency of this round.
 A Dad Coin is earned by creating a proposal that is passed.

 Players shall keep the amount of Dad Coins they have at the end of their nickname in parenthesis, preceded by a currency symbol of their choosing (for example, Klink (¥3)).